These Oatmeal Peanut Butter Chocolate Chip Cookies are like having three cookies in one! They’re soft, chewy, chocolaty, and completely irresistible!

 Are Quick Oats the Same as Regular Oats?

 Quick-cooking oats are rolled thin and steamed to reduce their cooking time.
 They’re good for baking with because they add texture without being distractingly chewy, like old-fashioned oats sometimes are.
+If you’d like to learn more, read Rolled Oats vs Quick Oats.

 You can swap the semisweet chocolate chips for dark chocolate or milk chocolate chips or chunks.
 Add chopped dry roasted peanuts for crunch, or swap some of the chocolate chips for Reese’s Pieces or roughly chopped peanut butter cups.